 The survey conducted in this evaluation does not find strong evidence that the salary bonus improves teacher retention.
-One-year retention at the school level has been higher among the first three cohorts of the program in comparison to teachers statewide or teachers at comparable low-income schools.
+One-year retention at the school level has been higher among the first three cohorts of the program and slightly lower in the fourth cohort in comparison to teachers statewide or teachers at comparable low-income schools.
 However, survey respondents indicate that their reasons for staying are dependent on a broader subset of factors than the bonus alone.
 Many indicated that school culture or their own altruistic motivations were more impactful in their decision to move to or remain at a high-poverty school.
 There is little evidence that the program is being used to recruit teachers at high poverty schools.
 Many teachers did describe the salary bonus as a welcome form of recognition for their efforts.